 Class C shares relate to a one-time issuance of shares that occurred on July 7, 2017.
 Class C Shares were issued exclusively to a holding vehicle company, in relation to share-based payments granted from 2015 through 2017, to key founders and senior executives.
 See Note 26 for further discussion of these share-based payments.
 Prior to the issuance of these shares, the key founders and senior executives held a contractual agreement for the issuance of the shares for no consideration.
-A total of 39,600 (after share split 4,989,600) shares were authorized for issuance under these contracts as of December 31, 2016.
+A total of 39,600 shares were authorized for issuance under these contracts as of December 31, 2016.